feihong/asyncio-tasks-talk/talk.md

         jq('.percent').text(str.format('{}%', percent.toFixed(0)))
 ```

 ^ The `WsClient` convenience class is provided by muffin-playground.
-It is made available for import because muffin-playground puts its resources directory on RapydScript's import path.
-Muffin-playground's resources directory contains a file called `wsclient.pyj`.
+It is available for import because muffin-playground puts its resources directory on RapydScript's import path.
+Inside muffin-playground's resources directory you will see a file called `wsclient.pyj`.

-^ When the `auto_dispatch` attribute is set to `True`, the `WsClient` looks at the type property of a received message object to decide which method should handle the message.
-In this case, all messages of type 'progress' will be dispatched to the `on_progress()` method.
+^ When the `auto_dispatch` attribute is set to `True`, the `WsClient` looks at the type property of a received message object to decide which method should handle it.
+In this example, all messages of type 'progress' will be dispatched to the `on_progress()` method.

----
-# Demo

-- cd into `async_task_v2`
-- Run program: `muffin app run`

 ---
 # Synchronous task